google/applied-machine-learning-intensive/v2/06_other_models/05_svm/slides.md

 * In two dimensions, a hyperplane is a line (1-dimensional).
 * In three dimensions, a hyperplane is a typical plane (2-dimensional).

-## Goal - use a hyperplane to separate data.
+## Goal - use a hyperplane to separate data
 <!--
 A hyperplane is the analogue of a line in higher dimensions.
 If we are looking at d-dimensional space, then a hyperplane has dimension d-1.